bytewax/platform-docs-content/concepts/overview.md

 The Bytewax Platform is a set of tools and capabilities for deploying and managing Bytewax Dataflows.
-Covering things like authentication, observability, disaster recovery and collaboration within or across teams.
+The Platform provides capabilities like authentication, observability, disaster recovery and collaboration within or across teams.
 It was designed to off-load the operational capabilities generally required as you scale your usage of Bytewax in critical workloads.

 The Bytewax Platform is cloud native and leverages Kubernetes to provide a number of features.
 It can be deployed on any Kubernetes cluster running version 1.22 or higher.
 The Platform is composed of the following components: